 - A project summary/abstract and a project description describing the objectives and methodology and significance of the proposed project.
 These sections may be provided to our office in draft form.

-- A budget and budget justification that reflects a reasonable estimate of expenses for each budget category is required.
+- A detailed budget and budget justification that reflects a reasonable estimate of expenses for each budget category is required.
 Include cost sharing/matching only if it is specifically required by the funding agency.
+Budgets should be submitted on the internal proposal budget template form.

-- Sub-Contracts: If there is a sub-contract involved, a scope of work, a budget, a budget justification and a Subrecipient Checklist/Consortium Statement, signed by an authorized official of that organization is required.
+- Sub-Contracts: If there is a sub-contract involved, a scope of work, a budget, a budget justification and a Information and Compliance Form For Subrecipients, signed by an authorized official of that organization is required.

 - Compliance Review: Federal regulations and University policies require that various University committees approve certain proposed activities.
 Compliance review and approvals for Animal and Human Subjects, Radioactive Substances, Bio-hazardous Substances, Controlled Substances, and Recombinant DNA may be necessary before your proposal can be signed.
 You will need to designate these areas on the Internal Proposal Review Form.
 Please refer to the Compliance section of this website for the personnel in the specific compliance office that can assist with any approvals necessary for your proposal.